-Marybelle Marrero-Colón is a Professional Development Specialist at the Center for Applied Linguistics.
-She joined CAL in 2012, where she provides professional development services and activities in the SIOP Model, What’s Different about Teaching Reading to English Learners, and other English learner topics.
+In addition, as a Professional Development Specialist, Marybelle provides professional development services and activities in the SIOP Model, What’s Different about Teaching Reading to English Learners, RTI/MTSS, and other English learner topics.
+As a PD Specialist, Marybelle attends and presents at professional conferences representing the CAL Professional Development Team.

 From 2000-2003, Marybelle was a Field Resource Specialist on a U.S. Department of Education – Title VII Grant (STAR Institute) that serviced fifteen middle and high schools in New York City.
 She provided professional development workshop opportunities, curriculum development instruction and support, school embedded trainings, SIOP implementation initiatives, and budget allocations.